 What is divorce mediation?

 Thinking or talking about divorce is usually not something that’s considered fun.
 It’s likely a difficult time in your life, especially because you’re trying to figure out what’s best for you, your family, and your spouse.
 During this confusing time, things can get even more complicated when you add the legal aspects to getting a divorce.
-There’s the lawyers, the court fees, the depositions, and much more.
+There’s the lawyer fees, the court fees, the depositions, and much more.
 Luckily, there’s a way to avoid costly trials – divorce mediation.